xingchen-fan/DY_stat_boost/README.md

   * Output _nomatch_photon_pico.root_ file.

 ## Event mixing
 To generate more no match events, we mix the Z candicates from _Z_pico.root_ events with no match photons from _nomatch_photon_pico.root_ events.
-To separate GGF and Dijet events, use `print_event_id.py` to print out the event IDs of the corresponding events, and plot them separately through event ID matching.
+To separate GGF and Dijet events, use `print_event_id.py` to print out the event IDs of the corresponding events, and plot them separately by event ID matching.

 The mixed events' error bars need extra cares and please use `plot_mixing_corrErrBar.c` to plot the corrected error bar.